 Non-round Choke Design

-Used with the proper guide rail and fed at an angle, this type of infeed design will aid in separating rectangular or square containers maximizing performance.
-A backlog of container is required for effective operation
+Used with the proper guide rail and fed at an angle, this type of infeed design will aid in separating rectangular or square containers while maximizing performance.
+A backlog of containers is required for effective operation.

 Shingle Infeed Design

 This design is characterized by a matched pair of timing screws that efficiently separates rectangular or flat-sided containers.
 This design easily handles large line backlog pressure and provides long timing screw life.
 Shingle infeed works effectively on all machines that are modified to accept it.
 It is most commonly used on labelers.

 Rotate containers 90, 180, or 360 to proper orientation for specific operations.
 Turning a container requires two timing screws.

 A matched pair of timing screws can be used to divide a single lane of containers into two or three lanes.
 This operation is usually accomplished in as little as 24 inches.

 Use proper phasing to combine containers with a wide variety of shapes.

 Dwell Timing Screws